How to Get Residency in Mexico

 Key Considerations

-• Applicants typically qualify using either their savings or income, not a combination of both methods.
+• Applicants qualify using either their savings or net income, not a combination of both methods.

-• Per individual: Financial requirements are generally per individual unless the consulate permits a primary applicant as the sponsoring individual with dependents (e.g., married couples with minor children, common law spouses/partners, etc.).
+• Per individual: Financial requirements are generally per individual unless the consulate permits a primary applicant as the sponsoring individual with dependents (e.g., married couples, families, common law spouses/partners, etc.).

 • Dependent thresholds: If allowed, dependents typically have much lower financial requirements than the sponsoring individual.
-However, if not permitted, both individuals (e.g., spouses) must meet the financial thresholds independently.
+However, if not permitted, applicants (e.g., married couples) must meet the financial thresholds as individuals and independent of each other.

 • Adjustments to amounts: Individual consulates may apply higher or lower thresholds than the baseline requirements defined by SRE.
 Often times, the amounts are higher than the baseline formulas.